Palettes and workspaces

 Palettes in the preset workspaces cannot be added to or edited.
 To do this you first have to create a custom workspace (see below).

 If you only want to allow one palette to open at a time, right click at the top of the workspace and check the "Single palette" box.

-To undock or redock a workspace, see Side panels.
+To dock or undock a workspace, see Side panels.

-- Chose a workspace to duplicate.
+- Select an existing workspace.
 Use the drop-down list at the bottom of the workspace panel if needed.